The Apprenticeship of Duddy Kravitz (film)

-The Apprenticeship of Duddy Kravitz is a 1974 Canadian comedy-drama film directed by Ted Kotcheff and starring Richard Dreyfuss.
-It is based on the 1959 novel of the same name by Mordecai Richler.
+The Apprenticeship of Duddy Kravitz is a 1974 Canadian comedy drama film directed by Ted Kotcheff, and adapted by Mordechai Richler and Lionel Chetwynd from Richler's 1959 novel.
+It stars Richard Dreyfuss as the title character, a brash young Jewish Montrealer who embarks on a string of get-rich-quick schemes in a bid to gain respect.
+The cast also features Micheline Lanctôt, Randy Quaid, Joseph Wiseman, Denholm Elliott, Joe Silver and Jack Warden.

+Winner of the Golden Bear at the 24th Berlin International Film Festival, The Apprenticeship of Duddy Kravitz has been described as a 'coming of age' for Canadian cinema, as both a widespread critical and commercial success internationally.
+It won the Canadian Film Award for Film of the Year, and was nominated for an Academy Award for Best Adapted Screenplay and a Golden Globe Award for Best Foreign Film.
+The film has been designated as a "masterwork" by the Audio-Visual Preservation Trust of Canada.

 Plot

-Duddy Kravitz is a brash, restless young Jewish man growing up poor in Montreal.
-His cab driver father Max and his rich uncle Benjy are very proud of Duddy's older brother Lenny, whom Benjy is putting through medical school.
+Duddy Kravitz is a brash young Jewish man growing up in poverty in Montreal.
+His cab driver father Max and his rich uncle Benjy are proud of Duddy's older brother Lenny, whom Benjy is putting through medical school.
 Only his grandfather shows the motherless Duddy any attention.

 Duddy gets a summer job as a waiter at a kosher resort hotel in the Laurentian Mountains.
-His hustle, energy, and coarse manners irritate condescending college student and fellow waiter Irwin.
+His hustle and coarse manners irritate fellow waiter Irwin.
 Irwin gets his girlfriend Linda, the daughter of the hotel's owner, to persuade Duddy to stage a clandestine roulette game.
-Unbeknownst to Duddy, the roulette wheel is crooked, and he loses his entire $300 earnings to Irwin and some hotel guests.
-The other waiters find out and make Irwin give back the money.
-Unaware of this, the hotel guests, led by Farber, feel bad and give him a further $500.
+Unbeknownst to Duddy, the roulette wheel is crooked, and he loses his $300 earnings to Irwin and some hotel guests.
+The other waiters make Irwin give back the money.
+Unaware of this, the hotel guests feel bad and give him a further $500.

 Duddy starts a romantic relationship with another hotel employee, French Canadian Yvette.
-One day, Yvette takes him on a picnic beside a lake.
-Duddy is stunned by the beauty of the setting, and his ambition crystallizes: taking to heart his grandfather's maxim that "a man without land is nobody", he decides he will buy all the property around the lake and develop it.
-Because Duddy is under 21, then the age of majority in Canada, and the current owners might not want to sell to a Jew, he gets Yvette to front for him.
+One day, Yvette takes him on a picnic by a lake.
+Duddy decides he will buy all the property around the lake and develop it.
+Because he is under 21 and the owners might not want to sell to a Jew, he gets Yvette to front for him.

 Duddy sets out to raise the money he needs.
 He hires blacklisted alcoholic film director Friar to film weddings and bar mitzvahs.
-His first customer is Farber, who drives a hard bargain.
-If he does not like the result, he will not pay.
-Despite Friar's artistic pretensions, the film is a success, and more orders are quickly forthcoming.
+The first film is a success, and more orders are quickly forthcoming.